Dover Area School District's Nondiscrimination Policy

 - Decision Making

 The development of these skills has been proven to enhance students’ resilience, reduce problem behaviors, reduce bullying, improve academics, and promote career readiness.
 According to CASEL (Collaborative for Academic, Social, and Emotional Learning), 92% of surveyed executives say skills such as problem-solving and communicating clearly are equal to or more important than technical skills.

-We will need to community to assist us in building this culture.
+We will need the community to assist us in building this culture.
 We rely on our students, families, and community to help us identify students in need.
 If you have a concern for a student who is being mistreated, bullied, or harassed, please reach out to the statewide reporting center, Safe2Say, at 1-844-723-2729.